alanzanattadev/atom-molecule-dev-environment/DOCUMENTATION.md

   * **onExit** *(code: number, taskAPI: TaskAPI, helperAPI): void* - function called on the tool's exit
   * **onError** *(err: any, taskAPI: TaskAPI, helperAPI): void* - function called if the command executed in **strategy** fails

-As you can see there are two variables you get from each function:
+As you can see there are two APIs you get from each function:
   * **taskAPI** : this is your way of adding notifications to the bottom dock of Molecule, you'll have to go trough the *addDiagnostics* function
     >* **addDiagnostics** - takes an array of *Diagnostics* as parameter, a Diagnostic is an object composed of:
       * **type** - can be 'error', 'warning', 'success' or 'info' (each of them has a different display on the dock)